-NextEnergy Capital IM Limited acts as the Company's Manager which, in turn, has appointed NextEnergy Capital Limited as its Investment Adviser.
+The Company has appointed NextEnergy Capital IM Limited as its manager which, in turn, has appointed NextEnergy Capital Limited as its investment adviser.
 The Company has also entered into the Project Sourcing Agreement with NextPower Development Limited, the Developer.

 The Manager, Investment Adviser and Developer are members of the NEC Group, which also comprises WiseEnergy, the NEC Group's asset management division.
 The NEC Group was founded in 2007 and has evolved into a leading solar PV specialist, active internationally throughout the solar value chain.
-Prior to its appointment as Investment Manager of the Company, the NEC Group had developed, constructed and financed 14 solar power plants in the UK and Italy.
-The NEC Group has successfully disposed of 4 of these plants, and currently retains ownership interests in the remaining 10.
+The NEC Group has developed, constructed and financed 14 solar power plants in the UK and Italy.
+The NEC Group has successfully disposed of 4 of these plants, and retains ownership interests in the remaining 10.

-The NEC Group provides asset management and monitoring services to asset owners and financiers of over 1,100 individual solar power plants comprising an installed capacity of approximately 1.0GW and an estimated $\mathfrak{L}3.1$ billion of asset value.
-Prior to appointment as Investment Manager of the Company, the NEC Group had invested in excess of approximately $\mathfrak{L}120$ million of its own and third party equity and debt in solar power projects and was among the first investors in UK solar in 2010.
 The Manager and the Investment Adviser do not and will not manage any other funds investing in the UK solar market.

+The NEC Group provides asset management and monitoring services to asset owners and financiers of over 1,100 individual solar power plants comprising an installed capacity of approximately 1.0 GW and an estimated £3.1 billion of asset value.
+The NEC Group has invested in excess of approximately £120 million of its own and third party equity and debt in solar power projects and was among the first investors in UK solar in 2010.